 Early-stage disease is treated with surgery alone.

 Locally advanced disease is treated with multimodality approach that includes surgery followed by postoperative chemoradiation, or chemotherapy before and after surgery.

-Metastatic disease is treated with chemotherapy or chemoradiation and supportive care measures.
+Metastatic disease is treated with chemotherapy, immunotherapy, or chemoradiation and supportive care measures.

 Common complications are gastric bleeding and gastric outlet obstruction.